lgarrison/pycorrfunc/README.md

 ## License
 pycorrfunc is [MIT licensed](LICENSE).

-Sources from Corrfunc are used under the Corrfunc's MIT license, which is reproduced here:
+Sources from Corrfunc are used under Corrfunc's MIT license, which is reproduced here:

 <details>
 <summary>Corrfunc license</summary>